aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/pyplot-formatting/1472-Formatting the plots.md

-If no color is specified, Matplotlib will automatically cycle through a set of default colors for multiple lines.
+Matplotlib will automatically cycle through a set of default colors for multiple lines if no color is specified.

 ### 2. Changing Line Styles

 Similarly, the line style can be adjusted using the linestyle keyword.
-You can make the lines dashed, dotted or a combination of both.
+You can make the lines dashed, dotted, or both.